-"THE STORY OF A PLAY."\
+"THE STORY OF A PLAY."

-MR. Howell's canvas is always somewhat minute, MR. HOWELL'S canvas is always somewhat minute, and his new tale, or rather study, is no exception to his usual methods.
+MR. Howell's canvas is always somewhat minute, MR. HOWELL'S canvas is always somewhat innuce, and his new tale, or rather study, is no exception to his usual methods.
 We have an actor, an author, and, last but not least, the author's wife.
-The situation is difficult: we feel tempted to suppose that, had the actor also had a wife, it might have become impossible.
+The situation is difficult: we feel tempted to suppose that, had the actor also had a wife, it might have become impossible. actor also had a whie, it might have become impossible.
 The author has an idea for a play: the actor thinks it might suit him.
 It is written accordingly, the author's only difficulty being that, in a spasm of disillusion caused by the coldness of Louise, whom he wishes to marry, he fancies himself unable to write love scenes.
-This distresses the actor comparatively little, because he wants it to be a one-part play, and in the character which he is to take, the interest is not of the love description.
+This distresses the actor comparatively little, because he wants it to be a one-part play, and in the character which he is to take, the interest is not of the love whole story turns.
+With a great number of fine, small touches, Mr. Howells paints in his twilight effects.
+Godolphin Mr. Howells paints in his twilight effects.
+Godolphin wants his part written up, regardless of the rest of the play: Mrs. Maxwell will have the highest possible aims: liferary, moral and dramatic, and no compromise; and Maxwell, who has no means, and has married above him, is eternally held between these two stools by the prosaic question of £ s. d.

-However, by the time the play is actually written, Louise has releated, and become Mrs. Maxwell.
-It is the curious effect of the advent of this very important young person upon her husband, upon the actor (Mr. Launcelot Godolphin), and upon the play, that the whole story turns.
+However, by the time the play is actually written, Louise has relented, and become Mrs. Maxwell.
+It is the curious effect of the advent of this very important young person upon her husband, upon the actor (Mr. Launcelot Godolphin), and upon the play, that the do what is expected of him.